Why does Hebden Bridge School charge fees?

 The cross-subject curriculum is planned by all teachers together, so that each teacher is aware of what the others are doing and a topic is taught as a whole.
 This way, teachers broaden and deepen their practice and engagement is spread all around the school.
 This collaborative approach to planning, teaching, assessing and evaluating allows us to be holistic in the true sense of the word.

-Will students be able to study for GCSEs and which ones are likely to be available?
+Are students able to study for GCSEs and which ones are available?

 Subjects available at GCSE*